Programme Handbooks and Information for Students

 Assessment Information Briefs

 A specific Assessment Brief should be provided via Moodle for each assessment and component if the assessment has parts delivered at different times.
-This information must provide details of the commitment and requirement for the student to succeed in the assessment.
+This information must provide details of the expected commitment and requirement for the student to succeed in the assessment.
 Minimum requirements for an Assignment Brief include (but are not limited to):

 • Information about the course that the assessment is part of including: